Instance details

 Index-related terms:

-• Index: The name of an index in the cluster.
+• Index: The index name in the cluster.

 • Data status: Can be Normal, Data Updating (with progress displayed), or Data Anomaly (with error details displayed).

-• Index size: The amount of storage space that the index occupies.
+• Index size: The storage space occupied by the index.

-• Index version: The version of the index that is currently in use.
+• Index version: The version of the index currently in use.

-• Full switchover time: The last time a full switchover was performed for the index.
+• Full switchover time: When the last full switchover was performed for the index.

-• Incremental update time: The last time an incremental update was performed for the index.
+• Incremental update time: When the last incremental update was performed for the index.

-O&M Management: Recall Engine Edition offers self-service cluster O&M features.
-These include one-click configuration pushes for tasks like deploying new clusters, updating online resources, and modifying offline index configurations.
+O&M Management: Recall Engine Edition provides self-service cluster O&M features, including one-click configuration pushes for deploying new clusters, updating online resources, and modifying offline index configurations.
 You can also manually rebuild indexes and roll back to previous versions.

-Deployment management: On the deployment management page, you can view the cluster topology of your current instance and change some online configurations.
+Deployment management: View the cluster topology of your instance and modify some online configurations.